 Maiwand Nangyal

-I study how colonial institutions shaped South Asia's development, blending Development Economics, Economic History and Political Economy with modern Econometrics and Machine Learning.
-My current focus is the long-run legacy of British policy in western British India.
+My PhD research investigates how colonial institutions shaped long-run development in South Asia, combining Development Economics, Economic History and Political Economy with modern Econometrics and Machine Learning.
+My current work traces the lasting economic legacy of British administrative policy in western British India - exploiting heterogeneous inter-regional variation in colonial governance to identify divergent long-run development outcomes - with direct implications for how we think about state capacity, institutional design, and development policy today.

-I'm supervised by Professor Stephen Broadberry and Dr Eric Chaney, and am a member of Wolfson College.
-Alongside this, I am the Director of Research at Data for Afghanistan, a platform which compiles high-quality data and visualisations for empirical research on Afghanistan.
+I'm supervised by Professor Stephen Broadberry and Dr Eric Chaney, and am a proud member of Wolfson College.
+Alongside my doctoral research, I serve as Director of Research at Data for Afghanistan, a platform producing high-quality data and visualisations for empirical research on Afghanistan (one of the world’s most data-scarce, conflict-affected countries).

 Views expressed here are solely my own and do not represent any institution I'm currently affiliated with or have been affiliated with in the past.